 - Sputum test

-- Follow your doctor’s orders when fasting before any surgery.
+- Follow your doctor’s instructions when fasting before any surgery.
 This will lower the chance of vomiting while you are unconscious.

-- If you have a swallowing problem, talk to your doctor and speech specialist about ways to help prevent aspiration.
+- If you have a swallowing problem, talk to your doctor and speech therapist about ways to help prevent aspiration.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.